-From there, Jason left ICU and helped create a new after hour’s role in the hospital which helped improve after hour’s outcomes, increased discharge times, & improved patient safety at night.
+From there, Jason left ICU and helped create a new after hour’s role in the hospital which helped improve after hour’s outcomes, improved discharge times and patient safety at night.
 After six years he then started in a new role working in the Acute Medical Assessment Unit as an Associate Charge Nurse Manager.
 Three years later Jason completed his Masters in Clinical Nursing Degree in 2012 from Massey University & has now qualified as Nurse Practitioner.

 Colleen Wilkinson - Rural Nurse Specialist

 Colleen has been employed since 2001 as a Rural Nurse Specialist.
 She is a member of our on-call after-hours team and also assists with acute care in the Practice as required.
 Her background includes emergency relief work helping set up and overseeing public health for a camp of 10,000 people in drought-affected Ethiopia, plastic surgery & ten years working in the Emergency & Acute Care Department at Christchurch Hospital.
 She has completed a Master of Nursing degree.

 Lin Thomson - Nurse Manager